 Trash

 Trash set out for collection should be at the end of the driveway, not on the grass.
 Collection day is Thursday, usually before 7 am.
 After certain holidays the collection is delayed by one day.
-The town of Palisade bills directly for trash, as well as water & sewer.
+The Town of Palisade bills directly for trash, as well as water & sewer.

 The Scoop about pets